M2000Interpreter/Environment/utf8/module10.bas.utf8.txt

                     If Not var(v) Is Nothing Then
                         If TypeOf var(v) Is Group Then
                             GoTo noexpression1
+                        ElseIf MyIsObject(var(v)) Then
+                            Set myobject = var(v)
+                            If TypeOf myobject Is PropReference Then
+                            Set UseProp = myobject
+                            Set myobject = UseProp.ValueObj
+                            If UseProp.LastHasObject Then
+                                    Set myobject = UseProp.lastobj
+                                    UseProp.clearlastobject
+                            End If
+                            End If
+                            GoTo contCom112233

                         End If

                     End If
                 End If
                 OnlyForGroupPointers